 We will collect and process the following data about you:

-• Information we collect about you.
-With regard to each of your visits to our site we may automatically collect the following information:
+Information we collect about you: If you contact us then we may keep a record of that correspondence.
+With regard to each of your visits to our site we may also automatically collect the following information:

 • technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, and operating system and platform;

 • information about your visit, including the full Uniform Resource Locators (URL), page response times, download errors, and page interaction information (such as scrolling, clicks, and mouse-overs).